top of page

 Key parameters used to classify lakes and to evaluate water quality include total phosphorus, chlorophyll-a, and Secchi transparency.

 Phosphorus is the nutrient that most often stimulates excessive growth of aquatic plants and causes premature lake aging.
 By measuring phosphorus levels, it is possible to gauge the overall health of a lake.
-Lakes with a phosphorus concentration of 20 parts per billion or greater are considered to be eutrophic or nutrient-enriched.
+Lakes with a phosphorus concentration of 20 parts per billion or greater are eutrophic or nutrient enriched.

 A Secchi disk is a round, black and white, 8-inch disk that is used to estimate water clarity.
 Eutrophic lakes have a Secchi transparency of less than 7.5 feet.
 Generally, it has been found that plants can grow to a depth of about twice the Secchi disk transparency.

-For over 20 years, samples have been collected from the surface to bottom from multiple locations in Spring Lake.
-Recent sampling indicates Spring Lake is eutrophic.
-The lake has phosphorus levels well above the eutrophic threshold, poor Secchi transparency, and chlorophyll numbers indicative of abundant algae growth.
-An alum treatment of Spring Lake conducted in 2005 improved water quality for many years, but recent sampling suggests the effectiveness of the alum treatment is beginning to decline.
-Deep water phosphorus levels are extremely high, indicating internal phosphorus release is occurring in Spring Lake.
-Recent and historical water quality data for Spring Lake are summarized below.
-The North American Lake Management Society has issued a position paper on the use of alum for lake management to address some of the concerns about this lake management tool.
+For over 20 years, samples have been collected from the surface to the bottom from multiple locations in Spring Lake.
+Sampling data from recent years indicates Spring Lake is eutrophic.
+The lake has phosphorus levels well above the eutrophic threshold, poor Secchi transparency, and chlorophyll-a numbers indicative of abundant algae growth.
+An alum treatment of Spring Lake conducted in 2005 improved water quality for many years.
+In recent years, sampling results suggested the effectiveness of the alum treatment was beginning to decline, prompting the decision to carry out anther alum treatment on Spring Lake.
+More info on the 2025 alum treatment can be found on the Alum tab.